Millicent Rogers: Death and legacy

-In 1956, her youngest son, Paul Peralta-Ramos, founded the Millicent Rogers Museum in Taos, New Mexico.
-The museum houses a large collection of Native American, Hispanic, and Euro-American art, with a specific emphasis on northern New Mexico and Taos pieces.
-It first opened in a temporary location in the mid-1950s, later moving to its permanent location in the late 1960s, a home built by Claude J. K. and Elizabeth Anderson.
-It was later remodeled and expanded by architect Nathaniel A. Owings.
+In 1956, her youngest son, Paul Peralta-Ramos, founded the Millicent Rogers Museum in Taos.
+The museum houses a large collection of Native American, Hispanic, and Euro-American art, with a specific emphasis on northern New Mexico and Taos.
+It opened in a temporary location in the mid-1950s, moving in the late 1960s to its permanent location, a home built by Claude and Elizabeth Anderson.
+It was later remodeled and expanded and, thanks to donations, the museum's collection has expanded from 888 objects to 7,000 items.